From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: Introduction

 \subsection{Reconfigurable Intelligent Surface}

 As a promising technique garnering considerable attention in recent years, reconfigurable intelligent surfaces (RIS) holds great potential for application in future beyond 5th generation (B5G) and 6th generation (6G) wireless communication systems.
 The RIS comprises a chip, referred to as the intelligent unit, which is connected to the transmitter.
 This intelligent unit receives information about phase adjustments and subsequently controls the angles of the reflection elements (REs) accordingly \cite{ref5}.
 The REs, as fabricated from the special materials that can reflect electromagnetic waves \cite{ref6}, are arranged in a two-dimensional (2D) planar array \cite{ref7} and can be individually controlled by the intelligent unit.
 According to it, a deployment feature in the RIS is provided, that is, an extension in coverage of wireless communication through altering the communication delivery into the desired directions \cite{ref8}.
+Recently, the state-of-the-art applications of RIS have expanded profoundly, integrating advanced architectures, such as multi-layer refracting and self-powered absorptive surfaces, into complex space-air-ground integrated networks and satellite-terrestrial systems to fundamentally boost both coverage reliability and endogenous physical layer security \cite{RR_R1_A, RR_R1_B, RR_R1_C, RR_R1_D}.
 Unlike the traditional relays, the RF chains and amplifiers are not required in the RIS, which can better improve the power utilization in communication.
 Therefore, through the RIS, the phase shift of transmitted signals can be adjusted with near few powers and the signal-to-noise ratio (SNR) can be further enlarged at receiver, which is named the passive beamforming \cite{ref9}.
 By possessing these advantages, the RIS can achieve the IM scheme at receive antennas by adjusting the phase to achieve the passive beamforming at one or more specific antennas, in which it can more effectively address the aforementioned issues of the ASM and ASSK schemes mentioned above and provides a viable consideration of system design for the proposed scheme, as illustrated as follows.